-Explanation: If the oscilloscope sampling rate is 1GSa/s, sampling will be once every 1ns.
-If the horizontal scaling is set to 10us/div, the data of 140us will be displayed (because there are 14 divisions on screen).
-To find the total number of samples, the oscilloscope will perform: 140us×1GSa/s=140K sampling, which require the oscilloscope to display 140K times of sampling using 600-pixel columns.
-The oscilloscope extracts 140K samples into 600-pixel columns, and this extraction will track Min and Max values of all points represented by any given column.
-These Min and Max values will be displayed in this screen column.
+Explanation: If the sampling rate of the oscilloscope is 1GSa/s, sampling is performed every 1ns.
+If the horizontal scaling is set to 10us/div, 110us of data will be displayed (assuming there are 11 divisions on the screen).
+To find the total number of samples, the oscilloscope will take: 110us × 1GSa/s = 110K samples The oscilloscope will need to use a 1280 pixel column to display 110K samples.
+The oscilloscope decimates 110K samples into 1280 pixel columns, and this decimation will track the minimum and maximum values of all points represented by any given column.
+These minimum and maximum values will be displayed in this screen column.

-The similar process is applied to reduce sampled data and produce records that can be used to perform various analyses, such as measurements and CSV data.
-This analysis record (or measurement record) is much larger than 600 and may actually contain up to 60,000 points.
-However, once the number of points sampled exceeds 60,000, some extraction method is required.
-The extraction factor used to generate the CSV record is configured to provide the best estimate of all samples represented by each point in the record.
-Therefore, Min and Max values do not appear in CSV files.
+Use a similar process to reduce collected data to produce records that can be used for various analyses, such as measurements and CSV data.
+This analysis record (or measurement record) is much larger than 1280 and may actually contain up to 60000 points.
+However, once the collected points exceed 60,000, some kind of extraction method needs to be used.
+The decimation factors used to generate CSV records are configured to provide the best estimate of all samples represented by each point in the record.
+Therefore, the minimum and maximum values will not appear in the CSV file.